gg-gg-v1/Notes/LinuxCommands.md

 6. rm file1 file2 file3 -. remove files
 7. rm -R dir1 -> delete dir1 recursively
 8. rm -i file -> will ask to you to remove it
+9. rm -Ri dir1 -> ineractively ask you to delete the stuff inside the dir1